Opel

 Owners

-Opel is one of the largest European car manufacturers and was founded by Adam Opel in Rüsselsheim, Germany, in 1862.
-The company began production of cars in 1899.
-Opel has been part of the [PSA Groupe]] since August 2017.
-Together with its British subsidiary in 2018, the company is represented in more than 60 countries around the world selling more than a million cars.
+Opel is one of the largest European automobile manufacturers and was founded by Adam Opel in Rüsselsheim, Germany in 1862.
+The company began manufacturing cars in 1899.
+Opel has been part of the [PSA Groupe]] structure since August 2017.
+Together with its British subsidiary brand in 2018, the company is represented in more than 60 countries of the world, selling more than a million cars.

-Opel implements its car electrification strategy to succeed and meet future mobility needs of customers.
+Opel is implementing its car electrification strategy to succeed and ensure customers' future mobility needs are met.
 By 2024, all European passenger car models will offer an electric option.
-This strategy is part of PACE's plan, with which Opel aims to become a sustainably profitable, global and electric brand.
+This strategy is part of the company's "PACE!" plan, with which Opel aims to become a sustainably profitable, global and electric brand.

 History

-On July 13, 2021, it became known that Uwe Hochgeshurtz, who holds the post of General Director of the regional division of Renault (Germany, Austria and Switzerland), was appointed General Director of the Opel brand.
-More details here.
+On July 13, 2021, it became known that Uwe Hochgeschurtz, who holds the post of CEO of the Renault regional division (Germany, Austria and Switzerland), was appointed CEO of the Opel brand.
+Read more here.

 2019